fabricai/ai-inside/README.md

 ### Scanned PDF invoices

-Using PDF invoice will lead to lower accuracy for model, as we have to conted ourselves with:
+Using PDF invoice will lead to lower accuracy for model, as we have to contend ourselves with:

 -   less data
 -   uncertain data